Mrs. and Ms.

 A married woman who is widowed, divorced, or separated is faced with deciding how to adapt her name to fit the situation.
 Traditional rules were fairly rigid in this regard, but the women of today enjoy more flexibility.

-When a woman has been divorced from two or three husbands, she drops the previous husband's name and uses her first name (and, if she wishes, her maiden name) with the name of her last husband.
+When a woman has been divorced more than once, she drops the previous husband’s name and uses her first name with the name of her last husband.